-- To remove the bolt, the firing pin must be in the cocked position.
-If it 1. already is, proceed to step 2.
-If not, first perform the following: With the rifle unloaded and the muzzle pointed in a safe direction, cock the firing pin by raising and lowering the bolt handle. - Place the "safety" in the intermediate position.
-2. - 3.
-Again, raise the bolt handle and draw the bolt fully to the rear. - Press the bolt stop located at the 4. left rear of the receiver and remove the bolt (Figure 14).
+- 1. To remove the bolt, the firing pin must be in the cocked position. - If it already is, proceed to step 2.
+If not, first perform the following: With the rifle unloaded and the muzzle pointed in a safe direction, cock the firing pin by raising and lowering the bolt handle. - 2.
+Place the "safety" in the intermediate position. - 3.
+Again, raise the bolt handle and draw the bolt fully to the rear. - 4.
+With the rifle supported on a bench, press the bolt stop located at the left rear of the receiver and remove the bolt (Figure 12).